mteij/Stripez/README.md

     * Full CRUD (Create, Read, Update, Delete) functionality for names on the ledger.
     * **Improved Punishment Tracking:** Add or remove punishment stripes for each person.
         * Every 5th stripe (excluding the very last stripe for a person) is now subtly marked in black.
-        * If the number of stripes exceeds 20, they are displayed as a numerical count rather than individual stripes, preventing overflow.
+        * If the number of stripes exceeds a set threshold, they are displayed as a numerical count rather than individual stripes, preventing overflow.
-        * Individual stripes (when fewer than 20) now allow horizontal scrolling if they exceed the container width, instead of wrapping.
+        * Individual stripes allow horizontal scrolling if they exceed the container width, instead of wrapping.
     * Statistics Chart: View a person's history of transgressions on a smooth, interactive chart that groups events occurring in close succession.
     * Search & Sort: Easily find names on the ledger and sort them alphabetically or by the number of stripes.
-    * "Inscribe Name" button is now a visually consistent square '+' button.
 * **Dynamic Rules Management ("Schikko's Decrees"):**
     * Display a collapsible section for lesser decrees.
     * **Rule Search:** A dedicated search field allows filtering rules by text.